 Atlantic Sea Scallop Management Plan

 The Atlantic sea scallop is one of the most valuable fisheries in the United States.
 The primary range for the Atlantic sea scallop fishery is along the Atlantic coast from the Mid-Atlantic to the United States/Canada border.
 The scallop fishery uses predominantly paired or single scallop dredges throughout the entire range of the fishery.
-To a lesser extent, and mainly in the Mid-Atlantic region, the scallop fish eats (the adductor muscle) but some vessels also land whole (in-shell) scallops.
+To a lesser extent, and mainly in the Mid-Atlantic region, the scallop fishery uses trawl gear.
+Most vessels land Atlantic sea scallops as shucked meats (the adductor muscle) but some vessels also land whole (in-shell) scallops.

 Implementing regulations are found at 50 CFR Part 648 Subpart D.